 Epcot Festival of the Holidays features small portions of traditional fare from around the world at its Holiday Kitchens.

 One of my favorite items was the Buche de Noel from the Canada booth (pictured above) for $4.50.

-The tamales from the Feast of the Three Kings (found on the walkway from the Imagination pavilion to World Showcase) was my other favorite item for $5.75.
+The tamales from the Feast of the Three Kings (found on the walkway from the Imagination pavilion to World Showcase) were my other favorite item.

 Everything on this booth’s menu looked good!

 The best thing I drank was this Black Currant Apple Cider from the booth by Germany.
 It was light, crisp, and delicious.

 I spent less than $20 and had what felt like a full holiday feast at the Epcot Festival of the Holidays kitchens.